zenineasa/Joycast/ReadMe.md

 ## Getting started

-*Recommendation*: I suggest using the development version for now, as the released versions have been found to occasionally experience minor issues.
+*Recommendation*: I suggest using the NPM registry or the development version for now, as the released versions have been found to occasionally experience minor issues.

 ### Using the Release version

 You can get the latest release version from the following URL: https://github.com/zenineasa/joycast/releases/latest

+### Using NPM registry

+Assuming that you already have NodeJS's Package Manager (NPM) installed, open a terminal and perform the following:
+1. Install from the registry:
+    ```
+    npm install -g joycast
+    ```
+2. Launch the software using NPX-command.
+    ```
+    npx joycast
+    ```

 ### Using the development version